 Bircher Muesli with Berries

-This Swiss bircher muesli is delicious with berries as well.
-Use the basic recipe, and add fresh berries on top or fruit compote.
+Use the basic recipe, and add fresh berries or fruit compote on top.
 Drizzle with hemp seeds or walnuts for added healthy fats and protein.

-Make ahead
+Storage & Make ahead

 Questions

-Muesli and Bircher Muesli are the same thing; an overnight oats meal invented by Swiss Doctor Bircher in 1900.
+Muesli and Bircher Muesli are the same thing; an overnight raw oats meal invented by Swiss Doctor Bircher in 1900.

 Bircher muesli is made of rolled oats soaked overnight in milk, grated apple, lemon juice, almonds, and raisins.